Chaoqun-Guo/Chaoqun-Guo.github.io/_pages/about.md

 ### He is currently pursuing a PhD in Software Engineering, with a research focus on industrial control network intrusion detection, and is involved in multiple funded research projects.

-### He is proficient in Linux and Python, and has skills in project management, data analysis, artificial intelligence, and software development.
-He has the ability to design security solutions, conduct threat analyses, and develop detection algorithms.
+### He is proficient in Linux and Python, and has skills in project management, data analysis, artificial intelligence, and software development, has the ability to design security solutions, conduct threat analyses, and develop detection algorithms.

 ### Through the practice of multiple funded research projects and specific internship project experiences, he has learned rapid problem-solving and communication skills, and can effectively collaborate in multidisciplinary teams, coordinate resources and tasks, and ensure the smooth progress of projects.